singularhum/dealsFeedCanada/README.md

 ## Discord Server

 Although this is for my own personal use, you can join my [dealsFeed Canada Discord server](https://discord.gg/wFVvfR4mGf) if you would like to also receive these kind of notifications.
-The Discord server is only for the bot to post deals, there are no open channels to post any messages.
+The Discord server is only for the bot to post deals.
+There are no open channels for anyone else to post messages.

 [![Discord Banner 2](https://discordapp.com/api/guilds/1083821268652015726/widget.png?style=banner2)](https://discord.gg/wFVvfR4mGf)

 ### Features
 - Sends notifications when new deals are detected every 10 minutes
-- Displays and occassionaly updates the score, number of comments and flair (reddit) for each deal
+- Displays and occassionaly updates the score, number of comments and flair (reddit) or status for each deal
 - Sends seperate notifications when deals turn hot
 - Will mark deals as Expired / Sold Out when properly identified (ex. specific flairs from reddit)
 - Will ignore certain posts like daily/review discussion threads in /r/bapcsalescanada